Come live and work in Australia!

 2. Written assessment

-This makes it much easier, faster, and less expensive for Dutch physiotherapists to start working in Australia.
+This makes it much easier, faster, and less expensive for international physiotherapists to start working in Australia.

 We can help you prepare for both the written exam and the cultural safety training.
 Once you complete both, you’ll receive a Final Certificate from the APC.